 Phase One: Foundational Medical Knowledge and Core Clinical Skills Acquisition

 During Phase One, students spend 46 weeks engaged with interdisciplinary pre-clerkship coursework that covers foundational basic science and clinical concepts in biology, anatomy, pathology, physiology and pathophysiology.
-Students acquire skills in the behavioral and social aspects of practicing medicine that confer readinessclerkships to interact with patients and other healthcare providers during clerkship training.
+Students acquire skills in the behavioral and social aspects of practicing medicine thatconfer readinessto interact with patients and other healthcare providersduring clerkship training.

-The integrated longitudinal courses include: core clinical skills training, with a focus on integrating communication skills with medical knowledge and clinical reasoning, health systems science education, exposure to ambulatory care practice, and foundational training in ethics, humanities, and professionalism.
+The integrated longitudinal courses include: core clinical skills training, with a focus on integrating communication skills with medical knowledge and clinical reasoning, health systems science with foundational training in ethics, humanities, and professionalism, and ambulatory primary care practice experience.

-Throughout Phase One, students participate in various learning modalities, including problem-based learning, small group seminars, large group lectures, workshops, clinical skills training sessions, clinical simulations, and bedside teaching.
+Throughout Phase One, students engage in a range of learning modalities, including problem-based learning, small group seminars, large group lectures, workshops, clinical skills training sessions, clinical simulations, and bedside teaching.

 Phase One Sample Schedule